Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 <img src = "assets/collaboration_header.png">

 ### Overview
 Welcome to the Powered by Tasty Bytes - Zero to Snowflake Quickstart focused on Collaboration!
+Within this Quickstart we will highlight the immediately value the Snowflake Marketplace can provide by enriching first party data analysis with Weather data provided by Weather Source.

 ### Prerequisites
 - Before beginning, please make sure you have completed the [**Introduction to Tasty Bytes Quickstart**](https://quickstarts.snowflake.com/guide/tasty_bytes_introduction/) which provides a walkthrough on setting up a trial account and deploying the Tasty Bytes Foundation required to complete this Quickstart.